SANDEEP7522/Message-backend/README.md

 bull is a popular job and task queue library for Node.js, used for managing distributed jobs and background tasks.
 It provides features like job scheduling, retries, and priority-based processing.
 Ideal for handling delayed, recurring, or parallel tasks, bull integrates with Redis for storing job data and managing queues efficiently.

 -> npm i bull

+## bull-board

+Bull Dashboard is a UI built on top of Bull or BullMQ to help you visualize your queues and their jobs.
+With this library you get a beautiful UI for visualizing what's happening with each job in your queues, their status and some actions that will enable you to get the job done.

+-> npm i bull-board